AmazingWings/SARDINEV2/README.md

 ### Expected CSV Format

-Your CSV file should contain these columns:
+The CSV file should contain these columns:
 - `OBJECT_TYPE` - Type of object (PAYLOAD, ROCKET BODY, DEBRIS)
 - `SEMIMAJOR_AXIS` - Semi-major axis in km
 - `APOAPSIS` - Apoapsis altitude in km